R&H Logo

 2. Protect Your Rights and Assets

-Simply put, you can miss out on what your legal rights and assets are without legal representation.
+Simply put, you can miss out on your legal rights and assets without legal representation.

-This is especially true when one spouse retains a divorce attorney, and the other one doesn’t.
-In this case, your outcome likely becomes even more disadvantageous as the odds become stacked against you.
+The risk increases when only one spouse retains a divorce attorney.
+Your outcome likely becomes even more disadvantageous in this case as the odds become stacked against you.

 When you hire a divorce attorney, you gain a zealous ally who will advocate for your best interests and help you make informed decisions.
 When your ex hires an attorney, and you don’t, they stand to gain more from the divorce than you do.